jweezy24/CsProject3/README.md

 ## Running the tests

 All tests will be ran in travis.
 Although, running the tests manually is also an option.
+We have 31 total tests.
-From the parent directory run these commands to see all the tests.
+From the parent directory run the following commands to see the results of each one.

 ### Player Tests
 `python3 ./tests/player_tests.py`